Shivar90/c-unit-tests/README.md

     $ make
     $ CTEST_OUTPUT_ON_FAILURE=1 make test

-# Linking against Check
+# Linking against C Unit Tests

-Check uses variadic macros in check.h, and the strict C90 options for gcc will complain about this.
+C Unit Tests uses variadic macros in check.h, and the strict C90 options for gcc will complain about this.
 In gcc 4.0 and above you can turn this off explicitly with `-Wno-variadic-macros`.
 In a future API it would be nice to eliminate these macros.